tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Monitoring.md

 AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

+The inspection includes security checks, such as Amazon S3 buckets with open access permissions.

 Trusted Advisor compares its findings to AWS best practices in five categories:

 - cost optimization